mseifert9/Javascript-Dynamic-Loading-and-Version-Control/README.md

 Manage dynamic loading of dependent JavaScript files and functions with automatic versioning

 **Purpose:**
-This project allows specifying a single js file and have all dependent js files dynamically loaded.
-The dynamically loaded files will be given a filename which has been appended with its timestamp.
-An .htaccess rule will filters out the timestamp.
+This project allows specifying javascript files (or functions) to load with dependent javascript files (and functions) automatically and dynamically loading.
+Files are given a uniquely generated filename for browser cache version control.

 **Methodology:**
-Within each .js file, I specify the list of dependent files with the associated created class object (ns) so I know when the dependent file has been loaded.
+Within each .js file, the list of dependent files is specified with an associated class object (namespace) which will be created.
+This object's existence is checked for and its existence is the verification that the dependent file has been loaded.

 For example, hello.js may have the following declarations: